Skip to main content

 Assembling a Superior Data Set

-The cornerstone of your documentation is a comprehensive set of lab work that goes far beyond what a typical wellness screening provides. set serves two purposes.
+The cornerstone of your documentation is a comprehensive set of lab work that goes far beyond what a typical wellness screening provides.
+This superior data set serves two purposes.
 It provides your physician with the information needed for proper diagnosis and treatment.
 It also serves as the primary evidence to contest the fairness of the wellness program’s assessment.
 You are effectively challenging their limited data with a more complete and clinically relevant picture.

 A truly comprehensive evaluation should include panels that assess the following systems: